-Google Inc. is cozying up to enterprise data managers with new features in its Google Search Appliance (GSA), the opening of Google Enterprise Labs and a framework for connecting its search product
+Google Inc. is cozying up to enterprise data managers with new features in its Google Search Appliance (GSA), the opening of Google Enterprise Labs and a framework for connecting its search product to popular enterprise data repositories, like EMC Corp.'s Documentum.

 The GSA is meant to give users a centralized interface for searching multiple content repositories for business analytics, compliance and e-discovery -- a market Google has expanded in this year with the announcement of Gmail for Enterprise and the acquisition of enterprise email archiver Postini Inc.